• Sign In

 Some of her consulting experience to-date includes:

--Production consultant for a film dealing with Neurodiversity -Neurodiversity accessible event and conference planning
+-Neurodiversity accessible event and conference planning

 -Advising on Disability policy